screwdriver-cd/guide/docs/user-guide/configuration/externalConfig.md

 toc:
     - title: External Config
       url: "#external-config"
+    - title: Configure external config in parent pipeline
+      url: "#configure-external-config-in-parent-pipeline"
+    - title: Parent and Child Relationship
+      url: "#parent-and-child-relationship"
+    - title: User Interface
+      url: "#user-interface"

 ---
 # External Config
-External config allows a single parent pipeline to create and manage a list of child pipelines with job configuration from parent's `screwdriver.yaml` and source code from itself.
+External config allows a single parent pipeline to create and manage the build configuration of other "child" pipelines with a single `screwdriver.yaml`.
+The source code for each child pipeline will be taken from each child repository.

-This feature will benefit users who owning multiple pipelines with same building patterns to manage all pipelines easily.
+This feature allows easier management of multiple repositories with the same workflow.

 ## Configure external config in parent pipeline
-In your parent repository's `screwdriver.yaml`, you can define child pipelines with syntax `childPipelines`.
-We will create child pipelines with the specified scmUrls for you.
-Please make sure you have **admin** access towards child repositories otherwise we won't create the child pipeline.
+In your parent repository's `screwdriver.yaml`, you can define child pipelines with the keyword `childPipelines`.
+Screwdriver will create or delete child pipelines on your behalf based on the listed `scmUrls`.
+Please make sure you have **admin** access in each child repository in order to manage child pipelines through this feature.

 ```yaml
 childPipelines: